|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched November 22, 1943

-Built by Consolidated.
+Built by Consolidated at San Diego.
 Assigned to the US Navy (USN) to squadron VP-52.
 No known nickname or nose art.
 On November 20, 1943 this Catalina arrived at Namoia Bay off Sariba Island in Milne Bay.

 On November 22, 1943 took off from Namoai Bay off Sariba Island in Milne Bay piloted by Lt John M. Arbuckle on a night mission against the Japanese shipping.
 Off New Ireland at 23:00, this Catalina discovered a small coastal vessel and strafed it, meeting no return fire.
 An escorting ship opened fire on this aircraft igniting parachute flares aboard and causing a fire in the aft to the navigator's station.